Ever left a job and still had access to your company email or shared drive months later? Yikes.

-In this guide, we will explain why the offboarding process matters so much, how to streamline and improve it by taking a holistic employee lifecycle view, and the positive effects this can have for your organization, especially when it comes to compliance and security
+In this guide, we will explain why the employee offboarding process matters so much, how to streamline and improve it by taking a holistic employee lifecycle view, and the positive effects this can have for your organization, especially when it comes to compliance and security.

-What is Employee Offboarding?
+What is employee offboarding?

-Offboarding is a process any organization takes to formally separate an employee from the company after resignation, termination, or retirement.
-It consists of all steps and choices that happen when an employee leaves, including:
+It consists of all steps and workflows that occur when an employee leaves, including:

-- Knowledge Transfer
+- Knowledge transfer

 - Removal of software and account access